 Personally and passionately helping students extend their reach

-At Charterhouse, success starts with connecting with each student as a unique human being.
+At Charterhouse School, success starts by connecting with each student as a unique human being.
 We credit an incredibly committed staff for this.
 We teach values that can lead to success in life and nurture strong relationships among students, teachers and parents to make these values stick.

 We strive to provide a holistic educational experience that helps students develop an understanding of the world, their community and how they fit into it.
 We take it a step further, too, by showing them how to lead, participate and contribute to a rapidly changing global society.Learn More